8 of the Best Exercises for a Calves Workout

 - Slowly lower your heels back down to the ground, and repeat.

-To increase your range of motion and work your muscles even more, Kelley suggests elevating the balls of your feet with a block.
+To increase your range of motion and work your muscles even more while doing a seated calf raise, Kelley suggests elevating the balls of your feet with a block.

 3. Farmer’s walk on toes

 This variation on a traditional farmer’s walk is excellent for functional calf strengthening and balance, Kelley says.

 - Hold a dumbbell in each hand with your feet hip-width apart.